 linux app support on chromebook

 Even after you’ve switched to a developer channel, Linux app support isn’t enabled by default.
 Enabling it only takes a few clicks though.
-Access the Chrome OS Settings by clicking on the gear icon in Quick Settings.
+Access the Chrome OS Settings by clicking the gear icon in Quick Settings.
 Scroll down until you see the option for Linux apps and turn it on.
-If you don’t see the menu option, your device isn’t yet supported.
+If you don’t see the menu option, your device isn’t supported yet.
 When you’ve turned it on, you’ll be asked to install the Linux container.

 Install Linux apps on Chromebook from repositories